Isfhan/data-importer-poc/README.md

-# Data Normalizer POC
+# Data Importer POC

-This project is a Proof of Concept (POC) for parsing and normalizing data into a consistent JSON structure.
+This project is a Proof of Concept (POC) for ArrowLine pallets data parsing and normalizing data into a consistent JSON structure and save it in database.

 ## Features